 - fresh green grass clippings.

-Most plate scrapings can also be added to the mixture if they do not contain large pieces of meat and bones.
+Most plate scrapings can also be added to the mixture.
+You might want to avoid adding large pieces of meat and bones, depending on your situation.

-While maintaining a brown and green pile is essential, the truth is that this task is not always as easy as it sounds.
-The most efficient way to accomplish this task is to make sure that you add the same amount of each type of material to your bin every time.
-So for example, if you’re filling your bin with veggie scraps, don’t forget to also include an equal portion of brown/dry materials.
+Maintaining the right ration of browns to greens is essential.
+This task is not always as easy as it sounds.
+The best way to accomplish this is to add the same amount of each type of material to your bin every time.
+And, to mix/turn occasionally, depending on your method.
+So for example, if you’re filling your bin with veggie scraps from the salad you just made, don’t forget to also include an equal portion of brown/dry leaves.

 What Not to Add to Your Compost Bin

 Animal Waste.
-Unless you plan on using the mixture strictly for ornamental plants, do no add animal waste to your bin.
+Unless you plan on using the hot method and or the mixture strictly for ornamental plants, do no add animal waste to your bin.

 Meat and Bones.
 In most cases, residential bins simply do not get hot enough to efficiently decompose meat and bones.

 Dairy Products, Sauces, Oils, and Fats.
 These components may be okay in extremely small batches, but you wouldn’t want to pour a cup of pork grease or milk into the bin.
 These materials are also hard for the bin to sufficiently break down.